Skip to main content

 • enough Bitcoin to cover the transaction and network fee

-Once sent, the transaction is broadcast to the Bitcoin network for processing.
+After sending, the transaction is broadcast to the Bitcoin network for confirmation.

 Related article: